TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 The OSBMX 24 / OSBMX 30 allows for a compact all-in-one button to be constructed and placed securly into a small form factor case (total of 2.00mm thick).

-Currently the OSBMX 24 / OSBMX 30 is only available with a horizontal ZH 1.500mm connector, but there are plans to expand the available offerings of compatible boards for it.
+The OSBMX 24 / OSBMX 30 project has now been updated with an additional PCB design that takes standard 2.4mm connectors.

 Please note that these buttons can also be used without the circuit board as the main housing of the button will hold the MX switches just fine.
 You can then use a hot swap connector directly or just solder to the MX switches.
 In this configuration you can also use any type of MX switch even without the notch in them.